alice-si/contracts/README.md

     testrpc -a 100

+You can also use automated test script instead of the previous two commands:

+    yarn test

 ### Demo dApp

 We created a demo dApp so you can interact and test smart contract in a visual environment rather than hacking console scripts.
 To run this mode please deploy the smart contracts to your blockchain network: